ryounus-io/site/content/blog/adding-dark-mode-support-with-a-one-line-change/index.md

 date: "2020-03-21T15:00:00.000Z"
 description: I implemented dark mode *support* on my site using Tailwind with a one line addition. 🌗🚀
 ---
 > Disclaimer: Even though I consider myself a full-stack developer, I believe my backend skills are more dominant than my frontend ones.
 However, I don’t shy away from any frontend work.
 I embrace it for its own unique challenges.
 This post is based on my personal experience on styling my site and the approach I took.
-I’m sure there are other ways this could have been implemented and there may even be better solutions but this is my way.
+I’m sure there are other ways this could have been implemented and there may even be better solutions.
+But this is my way.

 **TL;DR** I implemented dark mode *support* on my site using Tailwind with a one line addition. 🌗🚀